I’ve bin thinking

 The first is, before you go headlong towards a ‘solution’, be sure you know what problem it is that you’re trying to solve.
-Initial thoughts of the office manager was toward blame – a common human reaction – and consequently, decided too early that the solution was one of behavioural change.
+Initial thoughts of the office manager were toward blame – a common human reaction – and consequently, decided too early that the solution was one of behavioural change.

 Second, if you’re dealing with the behaviour of people, deal with reality – with human nature.
 Don’t assume bad intent; find out what is driving the behaviours you seek to change.
 Let’s assume that the bin was in perfect working order.
 In that case, why would the poster fail?
 Were the posters even seen?

 And thirdly, get problem solvers in early.
 If you invite a creative to come in only after you’ve decided on the solution, you’ve already missed out on a wealth of potentially more effective alternatives, and more than likely opportunities for innovation and deeper, more meaningful change.
 For instance, looking into this small problem might have broadened the scope to consider how waste is dealt with throughout the business.
 Perhaps, if the staff were given a range of recycling options they’d be more invested in what they did with their rubbish.

 Design is taught as a fancy thing — a nice to have, the icing on the cake — and unfortunately that persists in attitudes towards the field in adult, business life.
 As a result, investment in design is often sporadic, when it’s already been decided what is needed, and sadly the true deep benefits of design are not enjoyed.

 If you really want to treat your business to design, make it available to everyone, every day.

 Design Thinking is where empathy drives strategy through human understanding.
 That’s why we love it so much.
 I hope you’ve found this article fun and a good read.

 All the best and thanks for reading.
 Please like and share!